-Vitamin B12 can support stroke recovery by boosting proper functioning and development of the brain and nerve cells.
+Supplementing with vitamin B12 can enhance stroke recovery by boosting the function and development of the brain and nerve cells.
 (Source: Viatcheslav Wlassoff, PhD)

-This helps with stroke recovery because rehabilitation revolves around neuroplasticity – the brain’s ability to reorganize itself, create new pathways, and rearrange existing ones.
+This encourages neuroplasticity, which is the brain’s ability to reorganize itself, create new neural pathways, and rearrange existing ones.

 How to get vitamin B12 naturally:

 Vitamin B12 can be found in animal products like fish, meat, poultry, eggs, and milk.
-If you have a history of stroke risk factors like high cholesterol or atherosclerosis, try lean sources like fish and poultry.
+If you have a history of stroke risk factors like high cholesterol or atherosclerosis, consume lean sources of protein such as fish or poultry.

-Vitamin B12 provides critical support for both brain health and blood vessel health.
+Vitamin B12 provides essential support for both brain and blood vessel health.

 4. Vitamin B3 (Niacin)

-Vitamin B3, also known as niacin, can help people recover brain function after stroke.
-There are 2 reasons for this huge benefit.
+Vitamin B3, also known as niacin, can encourage recovery of brain function after stroke for two main reasons:

-First, niacin directly helps with neuroplasticity, which is the primary driver of recovery from stroke.
-Second, niacin has a proven track record of boosting “good” cholesterol levels, which are statistically low in stroke survivors.
+First, niacin directly affects neuroplasticity, which is the primary driver of recovery from stroke.
+Secondly, niacin has been proven to improve “good” cholesterol levels, which are statistically low in stroke survivors.
 (Source: MedicineNet)

 How to get niacin naturally:

 You can find vitamin B3 in tuna, chicken, turkey, and salmon.
-For some meatless options, you can also find vitamin B3 in peanuts and brown rice – just in lesser quantities.
+For meatless options, you can find lesser quantities of niacin in peanuts and brown rice.

-Vitamin B3 directly helps with neuroplasticity, which is driving mechanism of stroke recovery.
+Vitamin B3 positively affects neuroplasticity, which is driving mechanism of stroke recovery.

 5. DHA (Docosahexaenoic acid)

-DHA is an omega-3 fatty acid that aids brain health.
-While omega-3s are not vitamins, they still made the list because these nutrients can help with stroke recovery by assisting the brain.
+DHA is an omega-3 fatty acid that is critical for healthy brains.
+While omega-3s are not vitamins, they still made the list for their positive effects on stroke recovery.

-DHA is essential for brain growth in infants, and it’s also required for maintenance of normal brain function in adults.
-Furthermore, some studies suggest that DHA has a positive effect on stroke risk factors like hypertension and atherosclerosis.
+DHA is essential for brain growth in infants and maintenance of normal brain function in adults.
+Some studies suggest that DHA can reduce stroke risk factors like hypertension and atherosclerosis.
 (Source: Pharmacological Research)